AdaCore/spark2014/docs/lrm/source/generic-units.rst

 and to only instantiate the generic with actual subprograms that meet this requirement.]

-[At some point in the future, a more sophisticated treatment of generics may be defined, allowing a generic to be "proven" and eliminating the need separately verify the correctness of each instantiation.
-That is not today's approach.]

 .. todo:: Discsuss LSP-ish rules for globals, similar to the compatibility rules for Global/Depends aspects of a subprogram which overrides a dispatching operation.
 OK, for example, if a